 Contact the Council's Executive Assistant at 250-638-4724 to advise the City regarding your special event.
 Every effort will be made to ensure that someone is in attendance representing the City of Terrace; however, depending on schedules this may not always be possible.
 In order to ensure that Mayor and Council are reminded of your event, please do not contact them directly to make arrangements for their attendance, as this may result in your event not being noted by the Executive Assistant, who is responsible for arranging Council's schedule.

 The City of Terrace holds regular council meetings in the Municipal Council Chambers at City Hall on alternate Mondays.
 Want to join us?
-There are many ways to keep informed about what’s happening with your local government:
+There are many ways to keep informed about what’s happening with your local government, despite the COVID-19 pandemic:

 What’s on the list for the next council meeting?
 Find the latest agenda here.